-In college I again fell into the fish pond, thrown into it by my professor, Esther Swenson, in a course in contemporary philosophy.
-Jean-Paul Sartre’s No Exit and The Flies, Albert Camus’ The Plague, and Beckett’s Waiting for Godot pushed me back into the fish pond, despairing over God’s absence.
-It was also Esther’s hand that helped lift me out by introducing me to 20th Century theologians Dietrich Bonhoeffer, Karl Barth, Martin Buber, Paul Tillich, and the man who had most deeply influenced Esther and whose thought would most deeply influence me, Esther’s mentor and colleague, the Dutch theologian-philosopher Willem F. Zuurdeeg, Professor of the Philosophy of Religion at McCormick Theological Seminary in Chicago.
+In college I again fell into a fish pond.
+The reading assignments in Professor Esther Swenson’s contemporary philosophy class — Jean-Paul Sartre’s No Exit and The Flies, Albert Camus’ The Plague, and Beckett’s Waiting for Godot — pushed me back into the fish pond, despairing over God’s absence.
+Religion was what Marx had said it was: the opiate of the people, and I’d been on drugs.
+It was also Esther’s hand that rescued my faith, introducing me to 20th Century theologians Dietrich Bonhoeffer, Karl Barth, Martin Buber, Paul Tillich, and the man whose thought would most deeply influence me, Esther’s mentor and colleague, the Dutch theologian-philosopher Willem F. Zuurdeeg, Professor of the Philosophy of Religion at McCormick Theological Seminary in Chicago.

-I live and breathe theology, listening for the open and hidden convictions that hold us captive or give us life.
+In these anxious times I read the news or listen to a speech, I listen with ears tuned by Zuurdeeg and Esther.
+I live and breathe philosophy and theology, listening for the open and hidden convictions that hold us captive or give us life.
 The “A Way of Seeing” and the “Sermons” page tell you more about how I construct, deconstruct, and reconstruct the world.
-If I could be anyone other than myself today, it would be Bill Moyers, Cornell West, or the late Daniel Schorr who spoke and name the spoken and unspoken “convictors” that grasp us and shape public and private life.
+If I could be anyone other than myself today, it would be Bill Moyers, Cornell West, or Daniel Schorr who each unmasked the convictors that shape public and private life.